rabail-aamir/SplashkitOnline/Documentation/CSharpWasm.md

 chmod +x buildAndCopy.sh   # first time only ./buildAndCopy.sh
 ```
+> **Note for Windows users:** The Unix shell script `buildAndCopy.sh` operates under Unix shell systems.
+The script requires execution from either WSL (Ubuntu on Windows) or Git Bash/MinGW environments.
+The script fails to execute properly when run from Command Prompt or PowerShell.
+You can execute the script through Git Bash by running `bash buildAndCopy.sh`.

 This script is responsible for
 - Building project with `dotnet build`